-CONSEQUENCE Volume 6 Release and Round table discussion
+CONSEQUENCE Volume 6 Release and Panel Discussion

 Since 9/11 less than one percent of Americans bear the burden of our nation’s wars.
 An all-volunteer force means we are insulated from the stress of military life and protected from the risks of the physical and psychological wounds of war.
 What are the benefits to citizens and what are the potential dangers to society that this policy presents?
 What does the cultural gap between civilians and professional soldiers mean for our country now and in the years to come?
 These questions are rarely posed in public discourse or analyzed by the media whose default position promotes an almost mythical image of our armed forces.

 Bob Shacochis, author of The Woman Who Lost Her Soul, and The Immaculate Invasion, Tony Schwalm, author of The Guerrilla Factory: The Making of Special Forces Officers, The Green Berets, and Lea Carpenter, author of Eleven Days.